by Josh Pringle

 VP of Business Development

-The biennial meeting of the World Brewing Congress (the sister organization to the Master Brewers Association of the Americas) was held in August 2016 at the Sheraton Downtown Denver.
+The biennial meeting of the World Brewing Congress (the sister organization to the Master Brewers Association of the Americas) was held this summer at the Sheraton in Downtown Denver, CO.
 This meeting of brewers, brewery staff, and leading suppliers is an opportunity to unite for technical sessions that educate experienced and new brewers to every facet of the industry.
 This year’s attendees had an opportunity to attend sessions like Yeast Viability, Commercial Enzymes, Sustainability, Taking Control of Flavor Impacts, and others.

 The buzz for most of the time in Denver was about consolidation in the craft brewing industry.
 There is a sense that public has reached critical mass for the number of craft beers and breweries that can be sustained.
 Too many Saison pale ales and Oktoberfest lagers imply a "watering down” of the beer scene.
 Like many other markets, brewers see that the rate of competitive expansion is outpacing the growth of craft beer consumption.
 This untenable economic position leads many in or near the industry to predict the contraction of breweries and small batch beer.
 While this “craft brew bubble” has been predicted for years, the impending doom of small brewers hasn’t happened yet.